unidario/elasticsearch-analyzer-bench/README.md

 The script creates the output inside the bash.

-The output contains of 4 Elements:
+The output consists of 4 Elements:
 1. Indices which could not be tested because they don't exist in the database (only if necessary).
 2. Output of all analyzers for each index.
 3. Stats for the executed queries per index.